 This measure was developed to be applicable to the following program types: TOS, NC.
 If applied to other program types, the measure savings should be verified.

-To qualify for this measure the new room air conditioning unit must meet the ENERGY STAR efficiency standards
+To qualify for this measure the new room air conditioning unit must meet the CEE TIER 1 (equivalent to ENERGY STAR version 3.0 which is effective October 1st 2013) efficiency standards presented above.